 Most people travel to Bethlehem (Palestine), on a day trip from Jerusalem (Israel).
 While it’s easy to do on your own, it’s even easier to take a day trip, as we did.
 Here’s what we can tell you: Bring your passport, because everyone has to pass through a guarded checkpoint.

-Tip: A private guide will answer your questions and point out things you might miss on your own.
+ⓘ TIP: A private guide can be helpful.
+He or she will answer your questions and point out things you might miss on your own.
 You can take a half-day guided tour of Bethlehem … or combine your tour with nearby Jericho for a full-day trip.